Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 If you just want to initiate a conversation- Introduce yourself and share about your interests and ongoing work/project/whatever.

 ***How many people should you message?***\
 As per my experience and people I talked to, 15-30 is a safe number.
 Fingers crossed then!As per my experience, 15-30 is a safe number.
-Fingers crossed then!(IMPORTANT part).
+Fingers crossed then!(IMPORTANT part).\
+Tips for LinkedIn Profile